xHookman/Scandalous-Soundboard/README.md

 # Scandalous Soundboard

 A scandalous soundboard compatible with Fabric for Minecraft 1.19.2 client and server side!
+You can now directly put your audio and video files, the mod will automatically convert these files when you launch it!

 ## Explanation :

 - Copy the jar in your mods folder
 - Create a new folder named "Soundboard" (it will be automatically created)
-- Put your ogg sounds in this folder
+- Put your sounds in this folder
 - Run the jar (double click on it) to update the sounds
 - Launch Minecraft!